hgordon-git/Applied-Math/README.md

 The next set of prorgams are Matlab files that model fractal set variations (including Mandelbrot and Julia), cellular automata, and chaotic mathematical behavior.
 The write-ups are certainly not my cleanest, but they are there nonetheless.

+Project 1 Deals with fractal patterns that have beautiful symmetries and provides a simulation opportunity

+Project 2 Deals with estimating fractal dimensions of various mathematical fractal sequences

+Project 3 Deals with Cellular Automata

+Some of the files written were not written by myself but recieved from the Professor of the class